rohit250799/QuantSim-Toolkit/README.md

 ---

+How you can try it out in an interactive sandbox environment **Github Codespaces** without any setup or local installation:
+(Run this project directly in your browser)

+### Steps:
+1. Click **Code → Codespaces → Create codespace**
+2. Wait for environment setup (~1 minute)
+3. Run the commands

+The toolkit is executed via a CLI interface.

+### Example command to run in codespaces

+make analyze ARGS="--ticker TCS \
+                   --start 2025-08-01 \
+                   --end 2025-09-21"

+---

 Trying out the features(all commands should be entered in the terminal from the root directory):

 Activate the virtual environment first by using **source .venv/bin/activate** from the root directory